openstack/election/doc/source/index.rst

 ..
 Below is the official list of candidates for the current round.

 ..
-TODO: Change from ptl.rst to tc.rst when TC rounds starts
+TODO: Change from tc.rst to ptl.rst when PTL rounds starts
-.. .. include:: ptl.rst
+.. .. include:: tc.rst

 Previous elections